-The introspection ramdisk uses a dynamic login element.
-This means you can provide either a temporary password or an SSH key to access the node during introspection debugging.
-Complete the following procedure to configure ramdisk access:

-1. Run the openssI passwd -1 command with a temporary password to generate an MD5 hash:
+- 4. Configure temporary access to the introspection ramdisk.
+You can provide either a temporary password or an SSH key to access the node during introspection debugging.
+Complete the following procedure to configure ramdisk access: - a.
+Run the openssI passwd -1 command with a temporary password to generate an MD5 hash: